niljason/leetcode/README.md

 # leetcode

-a place to store my leetcode solutions
+A place to store my leetcode solutions organized by problem numbers.
+Solutions primarily written in C++.
+Some written in Python.